damocoaten/SimpleUI/Readme.txt

+# SimpleUI
-Simple CSS (SCSS) framework, including grid
+## A CSS (SCSS) framework

+This UI kit includes a flex grid system along with other customisable UI elements